 Atim Obidegwu – Primary Teacher

 Atim earned a Bachelor’s degree in Anthropology and Sociology from York University in Toronto and a Master’s degree in Anthropology from University of Toronto.
-Atim worked in the human resources field and health insurance industry prior to becoming a teacher.
-She then received her Montessori certificate from the Washington Montessori Institute at Loyola University in Baltimore and served as a Primary teacher for 12 years prior to joining MSNV.
-She has four children, all who attended Montessori and are college graduates, two of whom now have post graduate degrees.
+Prior to becoming a teacher, Atim worked in the human resources field and health insurance industry.
+She received her Montessori certificate from the Washington Montessori Institute at Loyola University in Baltimore and served as a Primary teacher for 12 years prior to joining MSNV.
+She has four children, all who attended Montessori and are college graduates, two of whom now have earned post graduate degrees.

 Heidi received her BA in Elementary Education with a minor in Preschool Education from the University of Northern Colorado.
-She worked as a Montessori assistant for 6 years before obtaining her Montessori training from the National Center for Montessori Education in Bellevue, Washington.
-Since then, she taught in various capacities, including three years in Germany and two years in Japan prior to coming to MSNV in 2006.
+She worked as a Montessori assistant for six years before obtaining her Montessori training from the National Center for Montessori Education in Bellevue, Washington.
+Since then, she taught in various capacities, including three years in Germany and two years in Japan prior to coming to MSNV in 2006 as a Primary Teacher.
 Heidi has three children.

 Jean Carr – Primary Level Coordinator, Primary Teacher